|Chief Timothy S.

 Chief Bourgeois also serves with a number of professional associations and

-the Michigan High Intensity Drug Trafficking Area (HIDTA); as a member
+Board Chair); the Michigan High Intensity Drug Trafficking Area

-of the Governor's Advisory Board for the Michigan Intelligence Operations
+Board and to the Advisory Board for the Michigan Intelligence Operations

 Chief Bourgeois earned an Associate Degree in Law Enforcement from

 Kalamazoo Valley Community College, a Bachelor's Degree in Public

 Service Administration from Siena Heights College, and a Master's of

 Public Administration Degree from Western Michigan University.
 He is